vitessio/website/content/en/blog/2023-06-05-vitess-security-audit.md

 "This professional response to security disclosures is an important element of well-maintained security policy."

-We are grateful to the [Cloud Native Computing Foundation](https://cncf.io) for sponsoring this audit, and to [OSTIF](https://ostif.org) and [AdaLogics](https://adalogics.com) for carrying it through.
+We are grateful to the [Cloud Native Computing Foundation](https://cncf.io) for sponsoring this audit, and to [OSTIF](https://ostif.org) for facilitating it.
-Special thanks are due to Andrew Mason and Dirkjan Bussink for doing most of the remediation work, and to Adam Korczynski and David Korczyzski of ADA logics for conducting the audit.
+Special thanks are due to Andrew Mason and Dirkjan Bussink for doing most of the remediation work, and to Adam Korczynski and David Korczynski of Ada Logics for conducting the audit.

 You can read the full audit report [here](../../files/VIT-03-report.pdf).